Implement a Successful Rule-Based System for Process Automation in Your Company

 This is called an if-then statement because the condition must be true before proceeding with any action; nothing happens if it’s not true!

-The problem with using simple IF THEN ELSE statements like these is that if there are multiple conditions being checked against each other (such as checking whether both P/Q values equal 100), then there could be an endless loop that will never end until someone breaks out of it somehow!
+The problem with using simple IF THEN ELSE statements like these is that if multiple conditions are being checked against each other (such as checking whether both P/Q values equal 100), then there could be an endless loop that will never end until someone breaks out of it somehow!

 To avoid this problem, you can use nested loops.
 Instead of executing all three branches separately within their own blocks, you will execute them all together inside one big block called CORE.
 No matter how many times you run through your program code, everything still works perfectly fine because all those nested IF THEN ELSE statements have been put together into one giant block instead.